 Borehole Drilling Questions

-As the best borehole drilling company in Kenya, we tailor our price according to the hydrogeological survey result finding.
-Our price begins at Kes 5,800 per meter for easy to drill locations to Kes 13,500 per meter in difficult grounds.
+As the best borehole drilling company in Kenya, we tailor our price according to the hydro-geological survey result finding

-A hydro-geological survey is conducted by an independent hydro-geologist.
-It to determines; water availability at which point, how much water, and at what depth
+Through a hydro-geological survey by an independent hydro-geologist.
+It determines; water availability at which point, how much water, and at what depth

 It lasts in as much as the water table or aquifer remains

 It depends on water usage.
 For domestic use, a yield of 2 cubic meters per day is sufficient for a homestead.
-Depending on the size of the commercial farm, a yield beyond 50 cubics per day will be required.
+For farming, a higher yield is better

 Yes it does when the water aquifer dries up

-Besides drilling, Grekkon Limited’s agronomy team will design a crop irrigation system for all borehole clients without charge.
-We provide a detailed crop growing program with on the ground agronomy support for the first season of the crop.
-This defines us as the best borehole drilling company in Kenya.
+As the best borehole drilling company, Grekkon Limited’s agronomy team will design a crop irrigation system for all borehole clients without charge.
+We provide a detailed crop growing program with on the ground agronomy support for the first season of the crop